LoopKit/loopdocs/docs/version/simulator.md

 {align="center"}

 If you do not see the Simulator Settings row, you have an older version.
 You can see the settings by doing a long-press (5 to 10 sec) in the top portion of the simulator screen.
 If you've counted to 10 and the display has not updated yet, then return to the main screen, go back to the simulator screen, and try again.

+### Delete the Pump or CGM Simulator on Phone

+To delete a pump simulator or CGM simulator from the *Loop* app on the phone, you must first tap on the Simulator Settings row, see graphic above.

+Then scroll down to the bottom of the screen and select `Delete Pump` or `Delete CGM`.

+After deleting the simulator, you can then [Add Pump](../loop-3/add-pump.md){: target="_blank" } or [Add CGM](../loop-3/add-cgm.md){: target="_blank" }.